 Partner & Side Events

-The GenZero Executive Lunch Dialogue – in collaboration with Konservasi Indonesia and Ministry of Forestry, Republic of Indonesia, is an invitation-only gathering focused on Indonesia’s significant potential and the role of key stakeholders in scaling high-quality climate and carbon projects.
+The GenZero Executive Lunch Dialogue: Climate and Carbon Opportunities in Indonesia – in collaboration with Konservasi Indonesia and Ministry of Forestry, Republic of Indonesia, is an invitation-only gathering focused on Indonesia’s significant potential and the role of key stakeholders in scaling high-quality climate and carbon projects.

 Designed to foster candid and constructive dialogue, the session will bring together policymakers, project developers, buyers, and investors to discuss emerging policy and market opportunities, buyer expectations for high-integrity credits, key considerations shaping capital deployment, and priority areas for collective action to enable projects to scale effectively.